Yellow Corporation

-Yellow Corporation is an American transportation holding company headquartered in Overland Park, Kansas.
-Its subsidiaries include national less than truckload (LTL) carrier YRC Freight, regional LTL carriers New Penn, Holland and Reddaway and freight brokerage HNRY Logistics.
+Yellow Corporation was an American transportation holding company headquartered in Overland Park, Kansas.
+Its subsidiaries included national less than truckload (LTL) carrier YRC Freight; regional LTL carriers New Penn, Holland, and Reddaway; and freight brokerage HNRY Logistics.
 From 2006 to February 2021, Yellow was known as YRC Worldwide.

+At 12:00 pm on Sunday, July 30, 2023, the company ceased operations due to financial problems.
+On August 6, 2023, it filed for Chapter 11 bankruptcy protection.
+It owes $730 million to the federal government, which owns 30% of the corporation, as a result of the $700 million pandemic loan Yellow received in 2020.
+It had 30,000 employees, 22,000 of whom were members of the International Brotherhood of Teamsters.
+The financial problems existed since 2000, when the company started taking on large debt loads while acquiring competitors but failed to achieve efficiencies of integrating the separate companies into one network, with the company stating that their union contracts were one factor blocking this integration.
+The company has only had three profitable quarters since 2009.
+An auction for the Yellow properties took place in November 2023.

 History

 Foundation and early history

-In 1906, Grover Cleveland “Cleve” Harrell (1884–1942) started what was to become the Yellow Cab Company with a horse-drawn hack and a team of horses in Oklahoma City.
+In 1906, Grover Cleveland "Cleve" Harrell (1884–1942) started what was to become the Yellow Cab Company of Oklahoma with a horse-drawn hack and a team of horses in Oklahoma City.
 After a year, he bought a Model T Ford.
 People were willing to pay more to ride in an automobile.
 After World War I, he bought two more cars and hired a relief driver.
 In 1918, Harrell painted one of his cars yellow.
 Although ridiculed by other cab drivers, he was hauling more passengers than anyone else, so he painted all his cars yellow and business boomed.
 Harrell trademarked the name Yellow Cab in Oklahoma.
 Later, John Hertz copied the Yellow Cab in Chicago and obtained the national trademark for the use of the name.